Sign in to access your HIS profile below.

-The Graham Ayliffe Fellowship Award was established in 2013 to enable clinicians working in the field of infection prevention and control (IPC) to take a one year paid leave of absence to pursue their specialist area by broadening their knowledge base and imparting that knowledge to the wider scientific and medical community.
+The Graham Ayliffe Fellowship Award was established in 2013 to provide clinicians working in infection prevention and control (IPC), with the opportunity to take a one-year paid leave of absence in order to further their area of specialty by expanding their knowledge base and disseminating that knowledge to the wider scientific and medical community.

 Areas of special interest